Tracking the Footprints of Spin Fluctuations: A MultiMethod, MultiMessenger Study of the Two-Dimensional Hubbard Model: Insights into the nature and role of spin fluctuations

-Treatments beyond lowest order perturbation theory have been attempted using parquet~\cite{Zheleznyak1997} and fRG~\cite{Vistulo1997,Zanchi2000} methods.
-Symbolic approaches to diagrammatic expansions may also provide a route to fast evaluation of self energies and susceptibilities beyond low orders and can be evaluated on the real frequency axis \cite{Taheridehkordi2019, Bertrand2019, Taheridehkordi2020, Taheridehkordi2020b}.
-While a full solution may not be available, we expect non-Fermi liquid behaviour of the form $T^\alpha \phi(\omega/T)$, where the exponent $\alpha$ may flow as $T$ is reduced towards and the pseudogap regime is approached.
-The situation is, to a certain extent, similar to one-dimensional systems.
+In the half-filled model with $t'=0$ considered in this paper, we do not expect Fermi liquid behaviour to hold in the metallic phase because of perfect nesting.
+Indeed, the whole one-dimensional set of wave vectors with $q_x=\pm q_y$ maps a point on the diamond-shaped Fermi surface onto another one.
+In this section, we briefly discuss whether our computations can detect hints of non-Fermi liquid behaviour, despite providing data restricted to imaginary (Matsubara) frequencies.

+In a Fermi liquid, the self-energy takes the following form, when considered on the Fermi surface and at low frequency and temperature:

-Resolving the low-frequency behaviour for $\omega < T$ in the metallic regime is obviously not accessible to methods which provide data at Matsubara frequencies only.
-It therefore goes beyond the scope of this work and can be viewed as a challenge for future computational work.
-However, the dependence on temperature of the parameters $Z_{\mathbf{k}}$ and $\gamma_{\mathbf{k}}$ obtained by a fit of the self-energy on Matsubara frequencies is expected to reflect the non-Fermi liquid behaviour through its temperature dependence when $\omega/T$ scaling applies, as further detailed in Appendices~\ref{app:fermi_liquid} and \ref{app:2pt}.
-Indeed, we can see two hints of this in the data displayed on Fig.~\ref{fig:fl}: (i) $Z_{\mathbf{k}}$ does not stabilize to a T-independent value before the pseudogap kicks in, but rather slowly decreases throughout the metallic regime and (ii) the temperature dependence of $\gamma_{\mathbf{k}}$ is better described as $T$-linear rather that quadratic like in a Fermi liquid.
-Further details about the proper interpretation of the Matsubara fitted parameters $Z_{\mathbf{k}}$ and $\gamma_{\mathbf{k}}$ are given in Appendices~\ref{app:fermi_liquid} and \ref{app:2pt}.
+On the Matsubara axis, the r.h.s. of this expression reads $-\omega_n^2+(\pi T)^2$.
+This contribution vanishes when considering the first Matsubara frequency $\omega_0=\pi T$.
+Hence, the temperature dependence of $\mathrm{Im}\Sigma(\mathbf{k}_{\text{F}},i\omega_0)$ at the first Matsubara frequency is controlled by the dominant term $(1-1/Z)\omega_0=(1-1/Z)\pi T+\cdots$ with no quadratic correction of order $T^2$: linear dependence of this quantity on temperature is a hallmark of Fermi liquid behaviour (`first Matsubara frequency rule', see Ref.~\cite{Chubukov_2012}).
+Fig.~\ref{fig:im_sigma_n0}, displays the $T$-dependence of this quantity as obtained from the benchmark DiagMC at both the nodal and antinodal points on the Fermi surface.
+We see visible deviation from linearity throughout the metallic regime, indeed hinting at a departure from Fermi liquid behavior.
+Further evidence for non-Fermi liquid behaviour is provided by the dependence on temperature of the parameters $Z_{\mathbf{k}}$ and $\gamma_{\mathbf{k}}$ obtained by a fit of the self-energy on Matsubara frequencies and displayed above on Fig.~\ref{fig:fl}.
+Indeed, (i) $Z_{\mathbf{k}}$ does not stabilize to a T-independent value before the pseudogap kicks in, but rather slowly decreases throughout the metallic regime and (ii) the temperature dependence of $\gamma_{\mathbf{k}}$ is better described as $T$-linear rather that quadratic like in a Fermi liquid.
+Further details about the proper interpretation of the Matsubara fitted parameters $Z_{\mathbf{k}}$ and $\gamma_{\mathbf{k}}$ when Fermi liquid behaviour does not apply are given in Appendices~\ref{app:fermi_liquid} and \ref{app:2pt}.